techconnector/backend/README.md

 ## Documentation

-The **Server API endpoints** documentation are provided inside the project itself, so to access the documentation you need first to execute the Installation process as previously described and then access the **server folder** via the _CMD_ or _Terminal_ and run:
+The **Server API endpoints** documentation are provided inside the project itself, so to access the documentation you need first to execute the Installation process as previously described and then access the **backend folder** via the _CMD_ or _Terminal_ and run:

 ```bash
 $ adonis serve --dev